srl-labs/learn-srlinux/docs/basics/ifaces.md

 policies map incoming packets to the appropriate forwarding classes, and DSCP rewrite-rule policies mark outgoing packets with an appropriate DSCP value based on the forwarding class

+SR Linux subinterfaces can be specified as type routed or bridged:

+* Routed subinterfaces can be assigned to a network-instance of type mgmt, default, or ip-vrf.
+* Bridged subinterfaces can be assigned to a network-instance of type mac-vrf.

+Routed subinterfaces allow for configuration of IPv4 and IPv6 settings, and bridged subinterfaces allow for configuration of bridge table and VLAN ingress/egress mapping.